DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>For the record, I listened to this well before she got a disrespectful but prominent feature on a dr*ke song which shall not be named.
 I gotta say this is pretty much a flawless album, while also balancing an impressive use of early 2000s nostalgia with modern sounds and themes.
 Julia&#x27;s voice is so unique, and the softness of it and her words mesh shockingly well with the more metal instrumentation in the background.
-Speaking of the instrumentation, I forget the guy&#x27;s name but she worked closely with one producer/guitarist on &lt;em&gt;Pressure&lt;/em&gt; that deserves as much praise as Julia.
+Speaking of the instrumentation, I forget the guy&#x27;s name but she worked closely with one producer/guitarist on *Pressure* that deserves as much praise as Julia.
 It&#x27;s downright masterful stuff.
 Anyways, would recommend.
 This is another album that I don&#x27;t have a ton to say about because it doesn&#x27;t need defending. </p>
   </div>